Wheeler Offers Access to Medication-Assisted Treatment Options and Resources for Alcohol, Opioid Use

 - Wheeler’s Health and Wellness Center, 10 North Main Street, Bristol

-Buprenorphrine, most commonly prescribed as Suboxone,® also is available by appointment at the Wheeler Health & Wellness Centers at 999 Asylum Avenue, Hartford, 10 North Main Street, Bristol, and 75 North Mountain Road, New Britain.
+Buprenorphrine, most commonly prescribed as Suboxone,® also is available by appointment at the Wheeler Family Health & Wellness Centers at 43 Woodland Street, Hartford, 10 North Main Street, Bristol, and 75 North Mountain Road, New Britain.

 Treatments Provided Amidst Rising Opioid Usage